lac-dcc/lif/README.md

 # Side-Channel Elimination via Partial Control-Flow Linearization

-This repository contains the implementation of the techniques described in the paper "Partial Control-Flow Linearization Eliminates Time-Based Side Channels", which is currently under review.
+This repository contains the implementation of the techniques described in the paper "Side-Channel Elimination via Partial Control-Flow Linearization", which is currently under review.
 [Partial control-flow linearization](https://dl.acm.org/doi/abs/10.1145/3296979.3192413) is a code transformation technique invented by folks from [Saarland-U's Compiler Design Lab](http://www.cdl.uni-saarland.de/) to